WebberZone/knowledgebase/readme.txt

 1. Extract the contents of knowledgebase.zip to wp-content/plugins/ folder.
 You should get a folder called knowledgebase.
 2. Activate or Network activate the Plugin in WP-Admin under the Plugins screen
 3. Create a new page or edit an existing one and add the shortcode `[knowledgebase]` to set up this page to display the knowledgebase
-4. Visit `Knowledgebase &raquo; Add New` to add new Articles to the knowledgebase
+4. Visit `Knowledge Base &raquo; Add New` to add new Articles to the knowledge base
-5. Visit `Knowledgebase &raquo; Sections` to add new categories to the knowledgebase.
+5. Visit `Knowledge Base &raquo; Sections` to add new categories to the knowledge base.
 Alternatively, you can add new categories from the meta box in the Add New page

-The plugin supports unlimited levels of category hierarchy, however, the recommended setting for creating the knowledge base is to create a top level category with the name of the knowledgebase and sub-level categories for each section of this knowledgebase.
-Check out the Category view screenshot as an example.
+The plugin supports unlimited levels of category hierarchy, however, the recommended setting for creating the knowledge base is to create a top level category with the name of the knowledge base and sub-level categories for each section of this knowledge base.

 == Frequently Asked Questions ==

 If your question isn't listed here, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/knowledgebase).
 It is the fastest way to get support as I monitor the forums regularly.
 I also provide [premium *paid* support via email](https://webberzone.com/support/).

-= 404 errors on the knowledgebase =
+= 404 errors on the knowledge base =

 This is usually because of outdated permalinks.
 To flush the existing permalinks rules simply visit Settings &raquo; Permalinks in your WordPress admin area.

 = Shortcode =

-You can display the knowledgebase anywhere in your blog using the `[knowledgebase]` shortcode.
+You can display the knowledge base anywhere in your blog using the `[knowledgebase]` shortcode.
 The shortcode takes one optional attribute `category`:

 `[knowledgebase category="92"]`

 *category* : Category ID for which you want to display the knowledge base.
-You can find the ID in the Sections listing under the Knowledgebase menu in the WordPress Admin.
+You can find the ID in the Sections listing under the Knowledge Base menu in the WordPress Admin.

 You can also display the search form using `[kbsearch]`

 = Using your own templates for archives and search =

-Knowledgebase comes inbuilt with a set of custom templates to display archives of the articles, category archives as well as search results.
-You can easily override any of these templates by creating your own template in your theme's folder:
+WebberZone Knowledge Base comes inbuilt with a set of custom templates to display archives of the articles, category archives as well as search results.
+You can easily override any of these templates by creating your own template in your theme's folder

 1. Articles archive: archive-wz_knowledgebase.php
 2. Category archive: taxonomy-wzkb_category.php